-Reports show that companies in average change ERP every 7-10 years, some “experts” recommend doing it sooner, the reality is that some customers stay with the same ERP much longer.
+Reports show that companies on average change ERP every 7-10 years, some “experts” recommend doing it sooner, but the reality is that some customers stay with the same ERP much longer.
 Because it does the job and changing is very expensive.
-Some are changing ERP because the old one no longer cut it, corporate decision, diversification, Cloud, lack of know-how, others simply stay with the old one as long as it is supported and there are many other reasons.
+Some are changing ERP because the old one no longer cut it, corporate decisions, diversification, Cloud, lack of know-how, others simply stay with the old one as long as it is supported and there are many other reasons.

 Customers coming to us today have from 10 to several hundreds of designs.
 Working with InterForm we normally reduce such a number, but imagine having to pay an ERP consultant to redo everything!
 Not to forget that most of the ERP consultants we know don’t fancy creating reports/output at all.
 Things you don’t like you are normally not good at…….

 Not to forget all the testing that you then have to do afterward making sure all outputs, workflow routines, printers, etc. are as you want them.
 That is easily weeks of work that you subscribe to “every time” you change your ERP.

 The next argument is that your ERP is designed to manage its own data when it comes to output.
 The trend for some years now has been to keep a standard core supported by a number of best-of-breed applications completing the overall business requirements.
 Output Management is the best of the breed and by including that in your infrastructure you will be able to compose exactly the output you need.

 If you are considering upgrading to a cloud-based ERP remember to discuss how printing is managed with your vendor.
 You will soon learn that this is an area where there is a lack of expertise.